Organize your digital assets

 - Development folders : contains digital assets that you are currently working on.

 - Client folders : contains digital assets based on clients or project names.

-- Master folders : contains original, source digital assets.
+- Primary folders : contains original, source digital assets.

 - Rendition folders : contains renditions and copies of the original, source digital assets.